MockingbirdME/game_md/magic/arcane_powers.md

 * Reduce Cost - spell, all learned mages, learned mages only
     * (+) - reduce the arcane dues suffered by the casting of the spell by the number of successes spent on this power for each success spent on it.
 This reduction can never reduce the arcane dues below 3.
 All instances of this power in a spell must be before any gate.
 * Relocate - close, space, all mages
-    * (3+) - target object of up to X times 10 pounds that is not held by a character can be relocated up to X meters.
+    * (3+) - target object of up to 10X pounds that is not held by a character can be relocated up to X meters.
 Additional successes can be spent to increase the weight of the object by up to 10lbs each.
-For each half of the weight (minimum 1 lb) the target object is the range may be extended by X meters.
+For each half of the weight (minimum 1 lb) the target object is the range may be extended by 1 meter.
 This effect can not cause the target to relocate to within another object/character.
-    * (3+) - target character with up to combined body and size attributes of X may be relocated by up to X meters.
+    * (3+) - target character with up to combined body and size attributes of X may be relocated by up to X meters, plus one meter per additional success spent.
 The target’s combined stats may be reduced for this calculation by one for each additional success spent; a caster targeting himself may choose to reduce his body stat to 1 for the purposes of this effect.
 This effect can not cause the target to relocate to within another object/character.
 * Resist Shock - touch, lightning, all mages
     * (1+) - increase the target’s lightning resistance by X plus one per additional success spent.
 * Resist Temperature - touch, cold or fire, all mages